+If you’re a regular reader, you’ll know how much I love my checklists!
 If you’re looking for a beach checklist or a beach holiday packing list, this is the post for you!
 Click here to access my FREE Resource Library which includes a checklist of what to take to the beach.

 This post contains affiliate links.

 Things to take to the beach in Australia

 I’m going to break this list of beach stuff down into essential beach gear and desirable beach gear (things that are nice to have and that make your life much easier but aren’t totally essential for you to buy right away).

 I know when we first landed in Australia it was daunting – we needed to buy all of our beach gear from scratch and it can get expensive very quickly.
 Hopefully, this list will help you plan your beach gear shopping and prioritise the beach accessories that you want to invest in.